tkchafin/FGTpartitioner/paper.md

 analysis, or as a ‘first pass’ which may facilitate parallel application of finer-resolution (yet more computationally intensive) methods.

-For ease of application, inputs are required to follow the widely used VCF format [@Danecek2011].
-Users may provide parameter settings as arguments in the command-line interface which can restrict block delimitation to a certain chromosome (<-c> flag), with the option to additionally target a region via start (<-s>) and end (<-e>) coordinates.
-Parallel computation is also possible (<-t>) for particularly large alignments.
 After parsing user-inputs, the workflow of ``FGTpartitioner`` is as follows:

-(1)	For each SNP, perform four-gamete tests sequentially for rightward neighboring records, up to a maximal physical distance (if defined; <-d>) and stopping when a conflict (=’interval’) is found.
+(1)	For each SNP, perform four-gamete tests sequentially for rightward neighboring records, up to a maximal physical distance (if defined) and stopping when a conflict (=’interval’) is found.
 Intervals are stored in a self-balancing tree.
-When using multiprocessing (<-t>), daughter processes are each provided an offset which guarantees a unique pairwise SNP comparison for each iteration (2)	Merge interval trees of daughter processes (if <-t 2 or greater>) (3)	Assign rank k per-interval, defined as the number of SNP records (indexed by position) spanned by each interval
+When using multiprocessing, daughter processes are each provided an offset which guarantees a unique pairwise SNP comparison for each iteration (2)	Merge interval trees of daughter processes (if using optional parallel computation) (3)	Assign rank k per-interval, defined as the number of SNP records (indexed by position) spanned by each interval
 (4)	Order intervals by k; starting at min(k), resolve conflicts as follows: For each candidate recombination